 The main active compound in Chinese club moss is an alkaloid called huperzine A.

-The general recommended dosage is 50 to 200 mcg twice daily and can be taken on an empty stomach.
-(127)
+The general recommended dosage for huperzine A is 50 to 200 mcg daily and it can be taken on an empty stomach.

 Although huperzine A is a naturally occurring compound, it’s not without side effects.

 Reported side effects are significant and include insomnia, anxiety, nausea, diarrhea, blurred vision, slurred speech, restlessness, anorexia, muscle twitching, cramps, incontinence, high blood pressure, and slowed heart rate.

 Huperzine A does not mix well with antihistamines, antidepressants, the Alzheimer’s drug Aricept, or the motion sickness drug scopolamine.

 Ginkgo (Ginkgo biloba) is one of the most widely used natural remedies in the world.

 It has a long history of use in traditional Chinese medicine.